 - CHARCOAL – Coal is used to heat up the tobacco and burn it.

 Hookah tobacco differs from other tobaccos.
 Hookah tobacco ferments in fruit until it forms almost a molasses-type consistency.
 Then it goes into the bowl of the hookah.
-Unlike traditional smoking, the goal with a hookah is not to inhale the smoke.
+Unlike traditional smoking, the goal with hookah pipes is not to inhale the smoke.
 It is more about enjoying the experience and variety of flavors.
 There are a wide range of hookah flavors available, ranging fruit to mint and everything in between.
 We always have a large selection of

 flavors in stock to try!